How Much Does A Bathroom Cost?

-A complete redesign may often require a new layout of your bathroom products compared to the existing positions of WC, basin, bath/shower.
-This can, in many cases, be possible and fairly straight forward but in some cases more work is required to achieve this.
+A complete redesign may often require a new layout of your bathroom products compared to the existing positions of WC, basin, and bath/shower.
+This can, in many cases, be possible and fairly straightforward forward but in some cases, more work is required to achieve this.
 For instance, moving the WC because of the position of the soil pipe would be a typical undertaking.
 Stud work or boxing may have to be constructed to hide exposed pipework, and storage may be an important factor in any of these options (which can also hide pipework).

-Prices can start from £12000 (again depending on chosen products, size of room and required installation works).
+Prices can start from £12000 (again depending on chosen products, size of the room and required installation works).

 Creating A Completely New Room

-Creating an en suite in a bedroom or turning a bedroom into a bathroom will require additional plumbing works.
+Creating an en suite in a bedroom or turning a bedroom into a bathroom will require additional plumbing work.
 Water feeds will be required to run to the room and waste runs will need to be established.
 The position of the existing soil pipe will determine how easy or not it will be to achieve this.

 In some cases it is not possible to run a conventional WC soil pipe to the existing pipe and may require what is known as a Saniflo system.
 A Saniflo system enables waste from the shower, bath, basin and WC to be pumped to the man soil stack, allowing you another solution to the problem.